zowe/docs-site/docs/user-guide/configure-certificates.md

  - `ZOWE_KEYRING` - the key ring name that matches the `ZOWERING` variable in the ZWEKRING jcl.

  When the `zowe-setup-certificates.sh` script executes successfully then it generates `zowe-certificates.env` file in the `KEYSTORE_DIRECTORY` directory.
-This file is used in the Zowe instance configuration step, see [Creating and configururing the Zowe instance directory](../user-guide/configure-instance-directory.md#keystore-configuration).
+This file is used in the Zowe instance configuration step, see [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md#keystore-configuration).

 ### zowe-setup-certificate.sh script only